kirpalsingh17/javaScript-important-concepts-understanding/README-JS4.md

 ```
 Overall, writing functional programming code in JavaScript involves using pure functions, immutability, higher-order functions, recursion, and other functional programming concepts to solve problems.
 By using these techniques, you can write code that is more modular, easier to test, and less prone to bugs.

+---

 #### What is the difference between imperative and declarative programming in JavaScript?

-Imperative programming is a programming paradigm that focuses on how to accomplish a task.
-It involves explicitly listing out the steps that the program should take to achieve a particular goal.
+Imperative programming is a programming paradigm that **focuses on how to accomplish a task.** It involves explicitly listing out the steps that the program should take to achieve a particular goal.
 In imperative programming, you often have to manage the state of the program manually, which can lead to code that is difficult to reason about and prone to errors.

-Declarative programming, on the other hand, is a programming paradigm that focuses on what you want the program to accomplish, without specifying how to achieve it.
-Instead of listing out the steps, you declare the desired outcome and let the underlying system figure out how to achieve it.
+Declarative programming, on the other hand, is a programming paradigm that **focuses on what you want the program to accomplish, without specifying how to achieve it.** Instead of listing out the steps, you declare the desired outcome and let the underlying system figure out how to achieve it.
 Declarative programming is often associated with higher-level abstractions, such as functional programming or SQL, and can lead to more concise, modular, and maintainable code.

 In JavaScript, you can see the difference between imperative and declarative programming in the way you write code to solve a problem.
 Here's an example:

-Imperative Approach:
+**Imperative Approach:**

 ```javascript
 // Example of imperative approach to finding the sum of an array of numbers